XanaduAI/MrMustard/README.md

 Mr Mustard supports:
 - Phase space representation of Gaussian states and Gaussian channels on an arbitrary number of modes
 - Exact Fock representation of any Gaussian circuit and any Gaussian state up to an arbitrary cutoff
-- Riemannian optimization on the symplectic group (for Gaussian transformations) and on the orthogonal group (for interferometers)
+- Riemannian optimization on the symplectic group (for Gaussian transformations) and on the unitary group (for interferometers)
 - Adam optimizer for euclidean parameters.
 - single-mode gates (parallelizable):
     - squeezing, displacement, phase rotation, attenuator, amplifier, additive noise
 - two-mode gates:
     - beam splitter, Mach-Zehnder interferometer, two-mode squeezing, CX, CZ, CPHASE
 - N-mode gates (with dedicated Riemannian optimization):
-    - interferometer (orthogonal), Gaussian transformation (symplectic)
+    - interferometer (unitary), Gaussian transformation (symplectic)
 - single-mode states (parallelizable):
     - vacuum, coherent, squeezed, displaced-squeezed, thermal
 - two-mode states: